Managing Director & Partner, BCG Henderson Institute Fellow

 Finally, some people dislike the idea of car sharing because they worry that they will not get the type of car they want.
 We believe that the other advantages that car sharing offers passengers—the ability to work, read, or sleep during their trip—will make people far less likely to care about the car’s appearance or style.

 The Cost Advantage.
 Fully autonomous vehicles not only overcome the most common objections to car sharing, but they also reflect substantially reduced costs of transportation per kilometer.
-We calculated the overall cost per kilometer of owning an average (midsize) car and then looked at each type of cost—such as depreciation, fuel, maintenance, repair, and insurance—to see how much it would change under the shared AV ownership model.2 Notes: 2 We calculated AV ownership costs on the basis of when the technology will become advanced, which we estimate to be some time between 2035 and 2045.
+We calculated the overall cost per kilometer of owning an average (midsize) car and then looked at each type of cost—such as depreciation, fuel, maintenance, repair, and insurance—to see how much it would change under the shared AV ownership model.

 First, depreciation costs per kilometer would most likely be substantially lower for AVs than for traditional passenger cars.
 Given that AV use most commonly takes the form of shared ownership or ride-sharing arrangements, far fewer AVs than traditional cars would be needed to drive any given number of passenger kilometers, resulting in dramatically better asset utilization and thus lower depreciation per passenger kilometer.
 For example, there are 8 million cars in the Netherlands, but at no time are even 2 million of those cars on the road.
 Note, however, that these benefits would be somewhat offset by the kilometers accumulated during the process of picking up passengers from their homes, offices, and elsewhere.